 Although “prospects” and “leads” may be regarded as interchangeable terms, it is vital to note the new meaning when “qualified” is added beforehand.
 A qualified prospect offers a salesperson the greatest potential to land a potentially lucrative and sizeable deal, so the last thing a salesperson wants to do is waste time and energy with unqualified prospects.

 Looking at the stages of sales prospecting can help distinguish qualified prospects from leads.
 As you move through the sales prospecting process, you will notice that prospects are in the third stage.
 Prospects are leads who have had minimal interaction with your company in order to verify their identity.
 In contrast, qualified prospects are leads who have been identified as having a budget, authority, need, and timing.
-Qualified prospects are in the fourth stage of sales prospecting and are therefore one stage closer to becoming a purchasing, valuable customer.
+Qualified prospects are in the fourth stage of sales prospecting and are, therefore, one step closer to becoming a purchasing, valuable customer.

 When your company is seeking a revenue-boosting sales prospecting strategy, it is crucial to consider that a lot of leads or prospects don’t necessarily provide a plethora of opportunities.
 It is the qualified prospects who offer the most potential for more closed deals and higher profits.
 Noting this key difference and working toward this goal will help increase the proportion of qualified prospects and new customers to your business.